ember-learn/cli-guides/guides/index.md

 ## What are addons?

 There are thousands of JavaScript libraries that work great in Ember.
-When an [npm package](https://www.npmjs.com/) offers some Ember-specific conveniences, we call it an “addon.”
-Ember CLI’s addon system provides a way to create reusable units of code, share components and styling, extend the build tooling, and more — all with minimal configuration.
+When an [npm package](https://www.npmjs.com/) offers some Ember-specific conveniences, we call it an “addon.” ember-cli’s addon system provides a way to create reusable units of code, share components and styling, extend the build tooling, and more — all with minimal configuration.

 To view some of the most popular addons, visit [Ember Observer](https://emberobserver.com).